sleak-lbl/weekly-emails/items/newayplan.md

 The new NERSC allocation year (AY) begins on January 20, 2021.

-Any new and continuing projects received notice the week before last.
-This week NERSC will send additional information to PIs and PI proxies of continuing projects on how to update your project's continuing user list and authorize the use of premium.
+Any new and continuing projects received notice in early December.
+Additional information was sent before the holidays to PIs and PI proxies of continuing projects on how to update your project's continuing user list and authorize the use of premium.